mwgribben/abc-of-chairmanship/5_amendments.markdown

 ### Where should the motion be sent?

 The mover of a motion should always make clear to whom the resolution is to be sent, and whether action is being requested or whether it is simply for information as an expression of opinion.
 In the case of a trade union branch dealing directly with an employer about wages, this will be obvious.
-In other instances it will be less apparent; for exmaple, a resolution by a local political party about education might be intended for consideration by that party nationally, the local education authority, councillors from that party or the teachers' unions.
+In other instances it will be less apparent; for example, a resolution by a local political party about education might be intended for consideration by that party nationally, the local education authority, councillors from that party or the teachers' unions.